 Site investigators will make every effort to minimize risks to participants.
 Participants and study staff members will take part in a thorough informed assent/consent process.
 Before beginning the study, the IoR will have obtained IRB/EC approval and the protocol will have been submitted to the FDA.
-The IoR will permit audits by the NIH, IPM, Gilead Sciences, Inc., the FDA, OHRP, or any of their appointed agents.
+The IoR will permit audits by the NIH, IPM, Gilead Sciences, Inc., the FDA, OHRP, any of their appointed agents, and other local, US, and international regulatory entities.